koreo-dev/koreo-core/docs/workflow.md

   # complete so you should not depend on the order in which they are listed.
   steps:
     # Each step must have a label, this label is an identifier.
 The return
-    # value of the Logic (`functionRef` or `workflowRef`) is available to
+    # value of the Logic is available to be passed into other steps' inputs as
-    # be passed into other steps' inputs as `steps.simple_return_value`.
-If a
+    # `steps.simple_return_value`.
+If a step does not return successfully, then
-    # step does not return successfully, then any step referencing it will
+    # any step referencing it will automatically be skipped and marked as
-    # automatically be skipped and marked as `depSkip`.
+    # `depSkip`.
     - label: simple_return_value

       # The Logic to be run.
-      functionRef:
+      ref:
         kind: ValueFunction
         name: simple-return-value.v1